freenas/freenas-docs/userguide/plugins.rst

 The installation will take a few minutes as the system will first download and configure a jail to contain the installed software.
-It will then install the plugin and add it to the "Installed" tab as shown in
+It will then install the plugin and add it to the :guilabel:`Installed` tab as shown in
 :numref:`Figure %s <view_installed_plugins_fig>`.

 .. warning:: Be patient and wait for the installation to finish.